 If you happen to have two people with bikes, double up on one motorbike, leave one in town and one at home.
-As always, make sure to lock your bike up.
 Go have some fun, get drunk, and take a taxi or Hitch home.
 (Hitch is like Uber or Lyft).
 Sleep in and retrieve the bike you left in town by doubling up on the bike you left at home.

 Hitch vs Taxi?
-My vote is Hitch all the way!!!
-As I mentioned above Hitch is Bermuda’s version of Uber/Lyft.
-Taxi's in Bermuda are notorious for either never showing up or taking forevvvveeer.
-Literally I've been left waiting over an hour on Front St alone and intoxicated after calling for a ride!!
-If you do find yourself stranded at bar close, it might be a good idea to walk over to Mr. Chicken (27 Queen St) kill some time and get some great food.
-After you’ve had a delicious drunk meal you might have better luck catching a taxi.
+My vote is Hitch !
+As I mentioned above, Hitch is Bermuda’s version of Uber/Lyft.
+Taxi's in Bermuda are notorious for either never showing up or taking hours.
+Literally, I've been left waiting over three hours on Front St alone and intoxicated after calling for a taxi.
+If you do find yourself stranded at bar close, it might be a good idea to walk over to Mr. Chicken (27 Queen St) kill some time with food.

-Oh yeah, bar close on this island is 4 am so pace yourself.
+Bar close is 4 am so pace yourself.

 *Ladies, as always, please use your common sense and be safe.
 A good rule of thumb my dad always shared was that nothing good ever happens after midnight.
-For that reason, I never stay out past dark unless I'm with a local.
+For that reason, I never stay out past dark unless I'm with a local friend.

 Honestly, I'm a fat kid at heart, I love all the food.
 While you’re dining out, make sure to try: Rockfish, Wahoo, and of course meat pies!